mattstein/alfred-datespan-workflow/README.md

 # Alfred Datespan Workflow

 Use this workflow to get the difference between two dates in Alfred.
-This relies exclusively on PHP 5.3+’s [DateInterval](http://www.php.net/manual/en/dateinterval.format.php) method, which is happy to accept a variety of inputs and works pretty well!
+This relies exclusively on PHP’s [DateInterval](https://www.php.net/manual/en/dateinterval.format.php) method, which is happy to accept a variety of inputs and works pretty well!
 Examples:

 - `datespan tomorrow`: countdown in hours and minutes
 - `datespan 10/10/10`: difference in years, months, days, hours, and minutes—along with total business weeks, weeks, days, hours, and minutes